astral-sh/uv/docs/configuration/environment.md

 ### `UV_STACK_SIZE`

-Use to control the stack size used by uv.
-Typically more relevant for Windows in debug mode.
+Use to increase the stack size used by uv in debug builds on Windows.

 ### `UV_SYSTEM_PYTHON`